fsalc/diverse-top-k/README.md

 ### Getting everything set up

+* We assume in this section that you'd like to use the library *outside* of the provided Docker containers for the evaluation of our experiments suite.
 * Please ensure CPLEX is installed, as well as its included Python bindings.
     - See [here](https://www.ibm.com/docs/en/icos/20.1.0?topic=cplex-installing) for instructions on installing CPLEX, and [here](https://www.ibm.com/docs/en/icos/20.1.0?topic=cplex-setting-up-python-api) for instructions on setting up the Python bindings
 * From this directory, run